Great Railroad Strike of 1877: Reason for strike

-When the Civil War ended, a boom in railroad construction ensued, with roughly 35,000 miles (55,000 kilometers) of new track being laid from coast to coast between 1866 and 1873.
+When the Civil War ended, a boom in railroad construction ensued; roughly 35,000 miles (55,000 kilometers) of new track was laid from coast to coast between 1866 and 1873.
 The railroads, then the second-largest employer outside of agriculture, required large amounts of capital investment, and thus entailed massive financial risk.
 Speculators fed large amounts of money into the industry, causing abnormal growth and over-expansion.
 Jay Cooke's firm, like many other banking firms, invested a disproportionate share of depositors' funds in the railroads, thus laying the track for the ensuing collapse.

-In addition to Cooke's direct infusion of capital in the railroads, the firm had become a federal agent for the government in the government's direct financing of railroad construction.
+In addition to Cooke's direct infusion of capital into the railroads, the firm had become a federal agent for the government's direct financing of railroad construction.
 As building new track in areas where land had not yet been cleared or settled required land grants and loans that only the government could provide, the use of Jay Cooke's firm as a conduit for federal funding worsened the effects that Cooke's bankruptcy had on the nation's economy.

 In the wake of the Panic of 1873, a bitter antagonism between workers and the leaders of industry developed.
 Immigration from Europe was underway, as was migration of rural workers into the cities, increasing competition for jobs and enabling companies to drive down wages and easily lay off workers.
-By 1877, 10 percent wage cuts, distrust of capitalists and poor working conditions led to workers conducting numerous railroad strikes that prevented the trains from moving, with spiraling effects in other parts of the economy.
-Suppressed by violence, workers continued to organize to try to improve their conditions.
-Management worked to break up such movements, and mainstream society feared labor organizing as signs of revolutionary socialism.
-Tensions lingered well after the depression ended in 1878–79.
+By 1877, 10 percent wage cuts, distrust of capitalists and poor working conditions led workers to conduct numerous railroad strikes that prevented the trains from moving, with spiraling effects in other parts of the economy.
+Workers continued to organize to try to improve their conditions.
+Employers and liberals feared the spread of communism, particularly through organizations like the Workingmen's Party recently founded in Chicago, and often drew comparisons between such movements in the United States and the recent Paris Commune of 1871.

 Many of the new immigrant workers were Catholics, and their church had forbidden participation in secret societies since 1743, partially as a reaction against the anti-Catholicism of Freemasonry.
-But by the late 19th century, the Knights of Labor, a national and predominately European and Catholic organization, had 700,000 members seeking to represent all workers.
-In 1888 Archbishop James Cardinal Gibbons of Baltimore sympathized with the workers and collaborated with other bishops to lift the prohibition against workers joining the KOL.
+But by the late 19th century, the Knights of Labor (KOL), a national and predominately European and Catholic organization, had 700,000 members seeking to represent all workers.
+In 1888, Archbishop James Cardinal Gibbons of Baltimore sympathized with the workers and collaborated with other bishops to lift the prohibition against workers joining the KOL.
 Other workers also took actions, and unrest marked the following decades.
-In 1886 Samuel Gompers founded the American Federation of Labor for the skilled craft trades, attracting skilled workers from other groups.
+In 1886, Samuel Gompers founded the American Federation of Labor for the skilled craft trades, attracting skilled workers from other groups.
 Other labor organizing followed.